-We and

-PRINT Parent/Guardian Name PRINT Student Name
+We e PRINT Parent/Guardian Name PRINT Student Name

+have received and read the handbook located on the Penn-Harris-Madison website at www.phmschools.org/handbooks.

-We understand the rights and re n-Harris-Madison website at www.phmschools.org/handbooks . sponsibilities pertaining to students and procedures, and policies of the PHM School Corporation.
+We understand the rights and responsibilities pertaining to students and agree to support and abide by the rules, guidelines, procedures, and policies of the PHM School Corporation.

-Parent/Guardian Signature:

-Student Signature:

-Date:

-Return this page or submit the Handbook Verification form located in Family Access.
+Submit the Handbook Verification form located in Parent Square.